-Pavarotti roared his way into the world on October 12, 1935 in the city of Modena, Italy which is in the northern portion of Italy and part of the Emilia-Romagna region.
-The only child of a baker who was also an amateur singer, the young Pavarotti was a member of the Modena Chorus alongside his father.
-With this experience, Pavarotti received his first taste of singing of which he would later become famous for.
-As a child, Pavarotti was also a part of a soccer team, a passion which he would not relinquish for the rest of his life.
+Pavarotti roared his way into the world on October 12th, 1935 in the city of Modena, Emilia Romagna.
+The only child of a baker, who was also an amateur singer, the young Pavarotti was a member of the Rossini Choir in Modena, alongside his father.
+With this experience, Pavarotti received his first taste of singing.
+As a child, Pavarotti was also part of a soccer team, a passion which he would not relinquish for the rest of his life.

-He would, however, become largely known in the 90's for his partnership with Placido Domingo and Jose Carreras to form The Three Tenors.
-Their first concert was held in 1990 at Rome during the World Cup.
-From here, they went on tours around the globe singing in baseball stadiums such as Dodger Stadium in Los Angelus, Paris and even Yokohama, Japan.
-They even performed on Broadway and their songs were enormously popular.
-Many opera purists have made detracting statements against the trio, stating that they have lost their passion for the music itself.
-However, their popularity still remained with hits such as the romantic ballad by Giovanni Capurro and Eduardo di Capua; O Solo Mio.
+He would, however, become largely known in the 90s for his partnership with Placido Domingo and José Carreras to form The Three Tenors.
+Their first concert was held in 1990 in Rome, during the soccer World Cup.
+From here, they went on tour around the globe singing in places such as the Dodger Stadium in Los Angeles, Paris and even Yokohama, Japan.
+They even performed in Broadway, and their songs were enormously popular.
+Many opera purists have made detracting statements against the trio, stating that business made them loose passion for music.
+However, criticism left their popularity unscated.